It’s National Coming Out Day, the day when the collective force of a zillion closet doors being thrust open is enough to knock you off your feet.

 “Why?
 Are you?”

-There followed a brief discussion about the gay men Mum had known when she was younger – sadly, all drug addicts and emotional wrecks, so not the best poster boys for my cause – and once she’d had a think about it, she too was supportive, just like my dad.
+There followed a brief discussion about the gay men Mum had known when she was younger – sadly, mostly with traumatic backgrounds and emotional issues, so not the best poster boys for my cause, if I’m honest, but that was my problem, not theirs – and once she’d had a think about it, she too was supportive, just like my dad.

 My mother admitted she’d idly wondered if I was gay, so wasn’t entirely shocked, but as I hadn’t said anything, she didn’t want to risk upsetting me by asking outright.